0qln/Weevil/README.md

 # Weevil
 **Music streaming CLI**

-Weevil provides realtime and prefetched playback for playlists and videos.
-As for now, it is not planned to add playback from files, as there are enough such tools and Weevil aims to fill a gap in the software enviroments, not reinvent the wheel.
+Weevil offers real-time and pre-fetched playback for playlists and videos.
+Currently, there are no plans to introduce playback from local files, as numerous tools already cater to this need.
+Weevil is designed to address specific gaps in software environments rather than reinventing existing solutions.

-Weevil caches the downloaded videos for reduced network traffic.
-The file type can be chosen from what is available on the target servers.
-If no internet connection is provided, Weevil cannot provide playback.
+To optimize network usage, Weevil caches downloaded videos.
+Users can choose the file type based on what is available on the target servers.
+It's important to note that Weevil requires an internet connection to provide playback.
+If no internet connection is available, playback functionality will not be accessible.

 ## Requirements